lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * The Initiator lists supported cipher suites in order of preference

-   * The Responder verifies that the selected cipher suite is the first supported cipher suite
+   * The Responder verifies that the selected cipher suite is the first supported cipher suite (or else rejects and states supported cipher suites).

 * Method types and error handling.